 It is important to have a realistic awareness of the demands of the profession you are seeking to join, otherwise you might start the training and pull out when you realise that the role of a teacher is not at all what you expected.

-We therefore require candidates to demonstrate a realistic understanding of the role of a teacher and an awareness of current issues facing the profession.
-Please note that spending a couple of days observing relevant lessons in a state primary school can very much strengthen your application and may be extremely helpful to support your interview answers but we understand this can be hard to arrange and we would not reject a candidate on their lack of observational school experience if their application was otherwise good.
+We therefore require candidates to demonstrate an understanding of the role of a teacher and some awareness of current issues facing the profession.
+Under normal circumstances, spending a couple of days observing lessons in a state primary school would help to support your interview answers but we understand this is likely to be impossible to arrange, while strict Covid safeguarding measures are in place in schools.
+We would not reject a candidate based on their lack of observational school experience if their application was otherwise good.

 The DfE School Experience Programme (SEP)

 You should also be aware of the DfE’s School Experience Programme.
 This is a portal where some schools upload available dates for giving candidates school experience.
-So long as you have registered on the DfE’s Get Into Teaching website, you can book experience days through the SEP for many subjects.
+So long as you have registered on the DfE’s Get Into Teaching website, you can book experience days through the SEP for many subjects, but there may be Covid limitations with dates available.
 See more information through the following link: https://getintoteaching.education.gov.uk/getting-school-experience